-Have you ever performed magic for a group of people, only to realize the routine isn't going to end as expected?
+Have you ever performed magic for a group of people, only to realize the routine will not end as expected?
 Do you remember the feeling you got when it happened?
 Terrible!
-Most magicians can relate, because if you've ever presented magic before, you've probably been in that kind of situation.
+Most magicians can relate because if you've ever presented magic before, you've probably been in that kind of situation.
 Maybe even more than once?

 Magic Gone Wrong

 Recently, I was asked to perform at the Atlanta Harvest Magic Convention.
-It's a wonderful get together filled with warm & compassionate folk.
-In one of the rooms, for the formal close up show with over hundred pairs of eyes watching, I failed miserably with a set I'd been performing for a while.
+It's a wonderful get-together filled with warm & compassionate folk.
+In one room, for the formal close-up show with over a hundred pairs of eyes watching, I failed miserably with a set I'd been performing for a while.

-How you ask?
-To make a long story short, my pre arranged card stack was out of order.
-It's completely my fault and I take all of the blame for the magic gone wrong!
+How?
+My pre-arranged card stack was out of order to make a long story short.
+It's entirely my fault, and I take all of the blame for the magic gone wrong!

-The point of this story isn't about what I could have done to save the set, or what I should have done in this situation, rather it's about dealing with that moment of failure.
+The point of this story isn't about what I could have done to save the set or what I should have done in this situation.
+Instead, it's about dealing with that moment of failure.
 Most people move past it or rarely discuss it because it's not enjoyable, but it's something that everyone needs to learn about.

 While the technical occurrence is swift & brief, the effects of failure last for years.
 Uncomfortable is putting it lightly!

 At the moment of my failure that day, I became drenched in (flop) sweat, my heart pounded & raced, and I felt nauseated.
 Meanwhile, my brain shot into overdrive and started searching for realistic solutions to end this feeling of misery.
 It's similar to the feeling you receive when riding a frightening roller coaster.
 (Can you tell I HATE roller coasters?)